Cost of Parquet Flooring

 - Sources

-The average cost of parquet flooring will depend on the size of the room and the type of parquet flooring that you choose.
-The cost for parquet flooring ranges from around £20-£80 per metre squared on average.
+The average parquet flooring cost will depend on the size of the room and the type of parquet flooring that you choose.
+The cost for parquet flooring ranges from around £20-£80 per square metre on average.

 If you are having your parquet flooring installed by a professional, then you can expect to pay a contractor around £100-£200 per day.